A topic from the subject of Biochemistry in Chemistry.

 Conclusion

-Enzymatic catalysis increase the rate of chemical reaction by lowering the activation energy.
-They have a variety of industrial applications, including food processing and beverage production.
+Enzymatic catalysis increases the rate of chemical reactions by lowering the activation energy.
+They have a wide variety of applications in biological systems and industrial processes, including food processing and beverage production, as well as medical diagnostics and therapeutics.

 Experiment: Enzyme Catalysis